palumbou/another_nixos_configurations_template/README.md

 #### `common`

 The **`common`** folder contains NixOS configuration files that are shared by all hosts and users.
-Inside it, there are three subfolders:
+Inside it, there are four subfolders:

+- **`config`** – Contains operating system-related configurations such as boot parameters with LUKS encryption, Plymouth boot splash, sudo rules, and system settings.
 - **`gui`** – Contains possible GUI configurations (currently Hyprland and KDE), from which you can choose, and a `themes` subfolder with themes for various software.
 - **`packages`** – Specifies which packages to install and which services to enable.
 - **`network`** – Network-related configurations.
 Inside this folder is another subfolder, `nmconnection_files`, which holds the Network Manager connection files.